1034 Campbell Way

 1974 – present Owner/Photographer at Rich Quindry Photography

-I’ve been self-employed as a commercial photographer for 47 years.
+I’ve been self-employed as a commercial photographer for 49 years.
 Photographic specialties include architectural photography, product photography, corporate location photography, and the photography of people, both in the studio and on location.
-Skills include the use of DSLR, 2- 1/4, 4″ x5″ and 8″ x10″ cameras, lighting both in the studio and on-site using various types of sources, film and print development, darkroom operation, digital photography, digital and conventional retouching, Photoshop and several other computer programs for photography, and the ability to calculate the relative position of the sun for any location on earth at any date and time.
+Skills include the use of numerous types of professional cameras, lighting both in the studio and on-site using various types of sources, film and print development, darkroom operation, digital photography, digital and conventional retouching, Photoshop, and many other computer programs for photography, and the ability to calculate the relative position of the sun for any location on earth at any date and time.

 Clients that I’ve worked for include Johnson and Johnson, Merck, Sunoco, Nike, BASF, DuPont, Exxon Mobil, Firestone, Pfizer, Novartis, Bristol-Meyers Squibb, GE Capital, Campbell Soup, The Franklin Mint, Roche, GlaxoSmithKline, Mars Candy, Hershey’s, Nabisco, Royal Bank of Scotland, and several other multi-national corporations.

-My specialty is digitally enhanced photography.
-I create images for my clients that increase sales by enhancing perceptions.
-I do this by combining my skills as both an advertising photographer and Photoshop expert to create images that create desire, convey quality, and build trust.
-I create digitally enhanced images that enhance the image of my clients.
+I create images for my clients that increase sales by improving perceptions.
+I do this by combining my skills as an advertising photographer and Photoshop expert to create pictures that make people, places, and products look their best for marketing and advertising.
 My work has received international recognition.
-In 2008 an eight-page article featuring an interview and 13 of my photographs appeared in Commercial Images, China’s leading commercial photography magazine.
+In 2008, an eight-page article featuring an interview and 13 of my photographs appeared in Commercial Images, China’s leading commercial photography magazine.
 I was the only photographer featured in the 128-page issue who was not from China.

-I began programming computers in 1968, and I’ve had a personal computer since before the first IBM PC was built.
+I began programming computers in 1968, and I’ve had a personal computer since before the first IBM PC was manufactured.
 I started studying and using computer programs to digitally manipulate photos around 1992, using early programs including PhotoStyler, Impos/2, and Colorworks.
-I started using Photoshop around 1995 and have owned numerous versions of the program since then and now am using Photoshop 2021.
-Some of the additional programs that I routinely use to enhance and alter photographs are Adobe Lightroom, Phocus, Zerene Stacker, along with many Photoshop plug-in applications that add additional functions.
+I started using Photoshop around 1995 and have owned mosts versions of the program since then, and now am using Photoshop 2024.
+Some of the additional programs that I routinely use to enhance and alter photographs are Adobe Lightroom, Phocus, Zerene Stacker, along with many plug-in applications that add additional functions to Photoshop.

 I have been doing digital photography since 2002 and estimate that with the exception of 2020 due to the business slowdown caused by the pandemic, I take over 20,000 photographs a year.